How Many Pageviews Do You Need to Make Money Blogging?

 - Do they trust your opinion and seek your advice?

-How many of those questions you answered yes to determines how much income you can make from the pageviews that you have.
-The fact of the matter is that someone can make $5,000 with about 30,000 pageviews a month while someone else struggles making $500/month with 200,000 pageviews.
+How many of those questions you answered yes to determine how much income you can make from the pageviews that you have.
+The fact of the matter is that someone can make $5,000/mo with about 30,000 pageviews a month while someone else struggles making $500/month with 200,000 pageviews.

 And that’s where most articles on the subject leave you.
 With a brief overview of why pageviews and income don’t always correlate closely.

 But those articles drove me nuts when I was new.